Sheepolution/batteries/readme.md

 ### stringx
 * Add `stringx.interpolate` to interpolate a string with a table.
+* Add `stringx.sentence_case` to convert a string to sentence case.
 * Add `stringx.clock` to convert seconds into a clock format.

 ### random (new)